Peach Glaze

 Is this considered a healthy dessert?

-Although the peaches as good for us, even those on a diet since this fruit has some quality nutrients.
-But it would be a stretch to call this a “healthy” treat with the butter and sugar found in the ingredients.
-I haven’t figured the amount of calories, but the sweetness would tell you the calorie count would be fairly high and wouldn’t fit in many individual’s daily diet.
+Although peaches are good for us, even those on a diet, since this fruit has some quality nutrients, it would be a stretch to call this a “healthy” treat with the butter and sugar found in the ingredients.
+I haven’t figured out the amount of calories, but the sweetness would tell you the calorie count would be pretty high and wouldn’t fit into many individual’s daily diets.

 Final Word

-This easy peach glaze recipe is a perfect one for you to print off and have ready to use when the various fruits are in season and ready for picking.
-There is something so awesome about making a fresh homemade dessert from scratch.
+This easy peach glaze recipe is perfect for you to print off and have ready to use when the various fruits are in season and ready for picking.
+There is something so incredible about making a fresh, homemade dessert from scratch.

 Similar Posts